 We were not sure what to expect though, but their representation of Christmas was really nice and funny, and The Rockettes routine was one of a kind!
 We were not expecting to see live animals such as sheep on stage – they played their parts very well too!
 I would recommend it for families and grown-ups alike.
 More information on current shows can be found on Broadway website.

 A Dinner Cruise – VIP Style with New Year Fireworks!

-The temperatures outside were freezing (27F /-3C) but we were warmed up by the great food and bubbly, celebrating the passage to the new year in style and cheering away!
-A life-time experience and highly recommended if you are around New York for the New Year!
+The temperatures outside were freezing (27F /-3C) but we were warmed up by the great food and bubbly, celebrating the passage of the new year in style and cheering away!
+A lifetime experience and highly recommended if you are around New York for the New Year!

-Several cruises offer New Year Eve’s option – we went for the Gourmet Dinner and Fireworks to ensure the bets experience possible.
+Several cruises offer New Year Eve’s option – we went for the Gourmet Dinner and Fireworks to ensure the best experience possible.

 Christmas Illuminations at Rockefeller Center, Fifth Avenue & Time Square